12 panel drug test kit

 - Law enforcement facilities.

 - Drug testing in pain centers, and other clinics.

 How to test using the 12 panel drug test kit:

 The dip card comprises two parts.
-A test card and cap for protecting the test fingers.
+A plastic card and cap with an integrated test with ten fingers.

-- The donor is the person taking the test.
-Ask them to provide a fresh urine sample into a suitable specimen cup.
+- The donor is the person providing a urine sample.
+Ask them to provide a fresh sample into a suitable specimen cup.

 - Check the sample temperature with a thermometer.
 It must be between 93° to 98° F. to be acceptable.

-- Remove the test from the sealed pouch.
+- Remove the device from the sealed pouch.

-- Remove the cap at the base of the test and place on one side.
+- Remove the cap at the base and place on one side.

 - Dip the exposed fingers into the urine to the line marked for twenty seconds.

 - Remove and place on a flat, clean surface.

-- Watch the result appear in the windows on both sides of the test card.
+- Watch the result appear in the windows on both sides of the card.

 How to understand the test result:

 Each window rapidly displays two red/pink lines.
 Now observe each panel as it develops.
-After three minutes all control and test lines will be visible.
+After three minutes all the (C) and (T) lines will be visible.

 - Each window has a letter (C) against it.
-The (C) or control line indicates the test for each drug has completed successfully.
+The (C) or control line indicates the analysis for each drug has completed successfully.

 - The (T) line against each window is called the test line; this tells the administrator the result for that particular drug.

 If both (C) and (T) lines are visible, even marginally apparent, the result for that drug is negative.

-If only the (C) line is visible and the apparent (T) line is not visible, then the test for that drug is presumed positive.
+If only the (C) line is visible and the apparent (T) line is not visible, then the analysis for that drug is presumed positive.

-If the (C) line is not visible, the result is invalid, discard the specimen and start a new test with a fresh sample.
+If the (C) line is not visible, the result is invalid, discard the specimen and start with a fresh sample.

 Confirm all presumed positive results with a laboratory capable of testing the sample utilizing (GC/MS) Gas Chromatography / Mass Spectrometry.

-Included in each box are instructions.
-Click on the links below to print the data-sheet insert, a free test form to document the test and instructions on how to get the best from testing.
+Included in each box are twenty-five kits and instructions.
+Click on the links below to print the data-sheet insert, a free exam form to document the result and instructions on how to get the best from testing.